 "I kneeled in solidarity with the players and for those who experience racism and police brutality on a daily basis," Linsey said.
 "I love the American Flag, but a symbol is nothing without the people it represents."

-Last year, Williams, Jr. returned to his Monday Night Football theme song gig after being fired by ESPN in 2011.
+In 2017, Williams, Jr. returned to his Monday Night Football theme song gig after being fired by ESPN in 2011.